-With aid of computer modeling, I provide molecular-level insights for systems ranging from polymers to minerals.
+With the aid of computer modelling, I provide molecular-level insights for systems ranging from polymers to minerals.
 I focus on studying the dynamics within the materials, state transitions, as well as their properties and interfaces.

 The applications of my research are numerous, such as abiogenetic origins of life, enhanced oil recovery, crystal formation and growth prevention, modifications of layered materials for desired functionality, soil and water pollution and remediation, separation of polymeric matrices, and software development.

 Our current research is in the following areas: